- Cambridge Trust & Selwyn Borthwick Masters Studentship in Studies in the Ancient World

 Cambridge Trust and Selwyn College Masters Award

 The scheme funds outstanding UK Masters-level students, and preference is given to applicants who have declared an intention to continue to a PhD.
-The scheme offers awards of £12,000.
 Prospective students should apply in the usual way, listing Selwyn as their preferred college.
-We expect to offer two studentships for 2023 entry.
+We expect to offer two studentships for 2025 entry.
 This studentship is offered every year.

 Selwyn College and AHRC Doctoral Studentship